Obtaining Approval for Transfer Courses for Your Major (Equivalency Form)

-If a SF State Biology student plans to use a course taken at another university to satisfy a Biology Major requirement, the student must have this approved by a Biology Advisor and the Chair of the Department of Biology.
-The Equivalency Form is used to obtain permission from your major advisor to use a non-SFSU course as part of your major program.
+If an SF State Biology student plans to use a course taken at another university to satisfy a Biology Major requirement, the student must have this approved by a Biology advisor and the chair of the Department of Biology.
+The Equivalency Form is used to obtain permission from your major advisor to use a non-SF State course as part of your major program.
 Continuing students must consult with a major advisor well in advance to discuss every single class in the major that may be taken at another college, including courses in math, chemistry, biology, and physics.

 First, the University must approve the transfer.

 Before the Department can consider accepting the course for major credit, the University must approve the transfer of the course, designated on the Transfer Credit Report available through the online Student Center.
 Transfer students submit their official transcripts to the Registrar's Office prior to entering the University.
 Approved courses are transferred for specified units as indicated on the Transfer Credit Report.

 To determine equivalency of a transfer course, the the following resource may be of use:

 UC Berkeley Extension courses: In general, we do not accept UC Berkeley Extension courses for use in the Biology major.
 We follow the same policy that UC Berkeley Biology programs follow: they do not accept UC Berkeley Extension courses (see policy here https://nature.berkeley.edu/advising/courses-grades#extension)

 For example, these introductory biology courses are NOT accepted: MCELLBI X15A, MCELLBI X15.1A, INTEGBI X15B, INTEGBI X15.1B.

 STEP TWO: DEPARTMENT APPROVAL (updated for current online approach for review and approval)